Research

 A10 "Nonlinear strong-field dynamics of atomically thin transition metal dichalcogenides" (Lange & Ruppert (TU Dortmund), Meier).

-A complete list of projects is available in our project database
+A complete list of projects is available in the project database

 Netzwerke